amusant/presentations/dac2018/PITCHME.md

 ---

-#### Existing Secuirty Measures: SoCFPGA
+#### Existing Security Measures: SoCFPGA

 - Memory Protection Unit
-	- can define memory wones with granularity.
+	- can define memory zones with granularity.
 		- e.g 1MB in Cyclone V, 64MB in Zynq
 	- control access based on Address Range, Master Id, Master Port

 - Secure Cache Access
-	- Secuirty State of the masters using ACP must be the same as that of the processor
+	- Security State of the masters using ACP must be the same as that of the processor

 - System MMU/IOMMU
 	- MMU is the main memory protection mechanism in OS/SoC.